-Standby guardian: this is a useful safety plan for undocumented immigrants, but standby guardians must meet same rules as regular guardians.
-That means that some courts require they have legal immigration status.
-A standby guardianship cannot be used to avoid another parent getting custody.
+This is a useful safety plan for undocumented immigrants.
+However, it is important to note that standby guardians must meet the same rules as regular guardians.
+This means that some courts require the standby guardian to have legal immigration status.
+Also, a standby guardianship cannot be used to prevent another parent from getting parental responsibilities (custody).

-Short-term guardian: Can be done on very short notice.
-Easy and effective safety plan for immigrants who fear detention or deportation.
+Short-term guardian: This can be done on very short notice.
+It is an easy and effective safety plan.

-- Drawbacks: Although the law requires that health care workers, schools, and all other people treat the short-term guardianship like a court ordered guardianship, that may not happen.
-Short-term guardians have problems enrolling children in school, getting public benefits or medical care.
+- Drawbacks: Although the law requires that health care workers, schools, and all other people treat the short-term guardianship like a court-ordered guardianship, that may not always happen.
+Short-term guardians may have problems enrolling children in school, getting public benefits, or getting medical care.

 Questions about Guardianship?
 Call the Guardianship Assistance Desk for Minors at (312) 603-0135 or Chicago Volunteer Legal Services at (312) 332-1624.